logicalclocks/logicalclocks.github.io/docs/setup_installation/gcp/getting_started.md

 ## Step 3: Creating a service account for your cluster instances
-The cluster instances will need to be granted permission to access the storage bucket.
+The cluster instances will need to be granted permission to access the storage bucket and the artifact registry.
 You achieve this by creating a service account that will later be attached to the Hopsworks cluster instances.
-This service account should be different from the service account created in step 1, as it has only those permissions related to storing objects in a GCP bucket.
+This service account should be different from the service account created in step 1, as it has only those permissions related to storing objects in a GCP bucket and docker images in an artifact registry repository.

 ### Step 3.1: Creating a custom role for accessing storage
 Create a file named *hopsworksai_instances_role.yaml* with the following content: